Fall 2021 – Faculty begin moving courses to Canvas

 Adopted in 2011, the Sakai LMS is a core component of the learning and teaching ecosystem at Notre Dame.
 Although Sakai has served the University well, a review of current and potential future campus requirements has identified the need to move away from Sakai.
 At the recommendation of the University-wide Faculty LMS Succession Committee, Instructure Canvas has been selected as the next campus LMS.

 The OIT Teaching & Learning Technologies Team (TLT) and the Learning Management Guidance Council (LMGC), with the guidance of ND Learning, have conducted a landscape scan of the LMS marketplace, including a detailed capabilities analysis and peer benchmarking along with faculty and student experience surveys and focus groups here at Notre Dame.

-What is the Future of ND LMS?
+Canvas is the Future of ND LMS.

 To ensure that the voice of the faculty is paramount in the selection of the next platform, we have empaneled a University-wide Faculty LMS Succession Committee with representatives from the Colleges and Schools and from elected governance bodies.
 The list of committee members can be found HERE.

 The Faculty LMS Succession Committee and the OIT Teaching & Learning Technologies Team (TLT) designed a process by which all campus constituents – faculty, students, and staff – had a voice in selecting the next LMS.
 There were a series of listening sessions, which solicited LMS needs and preferences from campus, and a pilot of the two potential LMS held throughout the Spring 2021 semester.
 The information gathered at the listening sessions, as well as data gathered during the pilot project, was used to build a requirements list by which the two potential LMS were evaluated against.